jsdclxvi/Reforestation/README.md

-## What did the beaver say to the tree?
-It's been nice gnawing you.
+## Why do mathematicians hate the U.S.?
+Because it's indivisible.